e-gov/cvi/README.md

 1. Create a fork of the repository.
 2. Make changes in your own fork.
 3. Create a pull-request back to this repository.

+Feel free to use the library sandbox available at [codesandbox.io](https://codesandbox.io/p/github/ekateriinal/angular-cvi-starter) to verify issues or play with existing components.

 For more detailed instructions, follow the link below: